44th Fighter Group: Overview

 Administratively, the 44 FG is a component of AFRC's 301st Fighter Wing (301 FW), based at Naval Air Station Fort Worth Joint Reserve Base (formerly Carswell Air Force Base), Texas.
-Within AFRC channels, the 301 FW is responsible for the 44 FG and its 301st Fighter Squadron (301 FS), flying the F-22 Raptor as an associate unit to the active duty 325th Operations Group (325 OG) of the 325th Fighter Wing (325 FW) at Tyndall Air Force Base, Florida.
+Within AFRC channels, the 301 FW is responsible for the 44 FG and its 301st Fighter Squadron (301 FS), flying the F-35 Lightning II as an associate unit to the active duty 325th Operations Group (325 OG) of the 325th Fighter Wing (325 FW) at Tyndall Air Force Base, Florida.

 In April 2010, the 44th Fighter Group, Detachment 2 was activated at Holloman Air Force Base, New Mexico.
 On 1 October 2012, it was transferred to the 325 FW, forming a classic association with the 325 FW while the 325 FW was under the claimancy of the Air Education and Training Command (AETC).
 Detachment 2 helped lead the transition of the F-22A Raptor combat coded mission from Holloman AFB to Tyndall AFB.

 The 44 FG supports operations, flying training and maintenance.
 The group also supported Northrop T-38 Talon operations at Holloman AFB in which they played the role of adversary aircraft in F-22 training exercises.

 In 2012, it was also announced that all F-22A aircraft, pilots and support personnel assigned to Holloman AFB would transfer to Tyndall AFB in the spring of 2013 to comply with USAF's F-22 fleet consolidation plan and the reassignment of the 325 FW from AETC to Air Combat Command (ACC).
 Due to U.S. congressional action, this transfer was subsequently delayed until January 2014.

 Concurrent with relocation of Holloman's active duty F-22A operations to Tyndall AFB, the group shifted its headquarters and main body to Tyndall AFB, replacing Detachment 2 as a reserve associate unit to the 325 FW, operating and maintaining the F-22A at that location while establishing/retaining its Detachment 1 at Holloman in support of MQ-1 Predator and MQ-9 Reaper training and operations as a reserve associate element in support of ACC's active duty 49th Wing (49 WG).

+In 2018, Hurricane Michael initiated their temporary relocation to Eglin Air Force Base, Florida.
+The 44th FG operated the F-22 Raptor air frame until Tyndall’s transition to the F-35A was finalized.
+Soon thereafter, the 44th FG returned to Tyndall in April 2023.